MicrosoftDocs/visualstudio-docs/docs/modeling/how-to-add-a-drag-and-drop-handler.md

 Make the source DSL accessible by Visual Studio Model Bus:

-1. Download and install the Visual Studio Model Bus extension, if it is not already installed.
-For more information, see [Visualization and Modeling SDK](https://visualstudio.microsoft.com/).

-2. Open the DSL definition file of the source DSL in DSL Designer.
+1. Open the DSL definition file of the source DSL in DSL Designer.
 Right-click the design surface and then click **Enable Modelbus**.
 In the dialog box, choose one or both of the options.
 Click **OK**.
 A new project "ModelBus" is added to the DSL solution.

-3. Click **Transform All Templates** and rebuild the solution.
+2. Click **Transform All Templates** and rebuild the solution.

 ### To send an object from a source DSL